 If the proposal is approved, students continue their thesis research in the senior year under the direction of a faculty advisor in Political Science 692H and 693H.
 POLI 693H requires a learning contract (further details below).
 Upon successful completion of the program, which includes an oral defense of the thesis, students are awarded a degree with Honors or with Highest Honors in Political Science.

-Learning Contract: Every student who plans to continue with POLI 693H must complete an online Learning Contract through the Online Learning Contract Manager (OLCM).
-This site can be accessed here.
+Every student who plans to continue with POLI 693H must complete an online Learning Contract through the Online Learning Contract Manager (OLCM).

 To be admitted to the Honors Program students must have at least a 3.3 overall grade point average and 3.5 in Political Science.
 They should have completed four courses in the major.